ws464/java2/readme.md

   - `implements`?
 - Java only supports single inheritance, other languages such as Python support multiple inheritance
 - The `public` and `protected` properties are fully accesible

-#### Composition
-Compositions (Aggregation) is when an object contains another object.
-Objects that contain many other objects can be hard to test.
-Composition leads to objects that are tightly dependent on each other.
-Dependency injection is a programming technique that reduces the tight dependency between objects.

 # The Golden Rule
 A method is a subroutine or a function, but not both.
 A subroutine is code that possibly changes the